Cognitive inhibition: Failure and deficits

 If an individual experiences impaired or damaged cognitive inhibition abilities, the psychological results can be extremely debilitating.
-Patients with obsessive compulsive disorder can experience the effects of reduced cognitive inhibition.
+Patients with obsessive–compulsive disorder (OCD) can experience the effects of reduced cognitive inhibition.
 "Failures of inhibition were identified in treatment of adults with OCD.
 In Go/No-Go tasks, subjects have to make a simple motor response (such as pressing a button) as quickly as possible when target stimuli are presented, and withhold the motor response when non-target stimuli are presented.
-Bannon et al. (2002) found that OCD patients made significantly more commission errors than matched panic disorder control subjects in a computerized task necessitating the inhibition of responses on a proportion of trials— OCD patients tended to make inappropriate motor responses to non-target stimuli".
+Bannon et al. (2002) found that OCD patients made significantly more commission errors than matched panic disorder control subjects in a computerized task necessitating the inhibition of responses on a proportion of trials— OCD patients tended to make inappropriate motor responses to non-target stimuli."
 Evidently, the cognitive inhibition that OCD patients experience can have such effects as impairing response time to significant stimuli and decreasing the ability to shut out irrelevant stimuli.
 This may be why OCD responses to certain stimuli can be difficult to control.
-Suicidal behavior may also be related to cognitive inhibition impairment.
+Suicidal behavior may also be related to impaired cognitive inhibition.
 In one meta-analysis involving 164 studies, it was discovered that executive dysfunction and higher cognitive inhibition deficit is positively correlated and more frequently found among patients with suicidal behaviors.
-In attention-deficit/hyperactivity disorder (ADHD), studies of cognitive control have not emphasized the ability to actively suppress pre-potent mental representations.
+In attention deficit hyperactivity disorder (ADHD), studies of cognitive control have not emphasized the ability to actively suppress pre-potent mental representations.
 This indicates that people diagnosed with ADHD experience an impaired cognitive inhibition ability and find it difficult to suppress irrelevant stimuli.
 The result is decreased mental representation control and perhaps a degree of working memory deficit.
 Finally, there are age-related effects on an individual's ability to execute cognitive inhibition, which mostly include language impairment.
-"In language production, older adults' increased word-finding deficits have been explained under inhibitory deficit theory as a consequence of their reduced ability to inhibit irrelevant words (competitors) that impair retrieval of the target".
+"In language production, older adults' increased word-finding deficits have been explained under inhibitory deficit theory as a consequence of their reduced ability to inhibit irrelevant words (competitors) that impair retrieval of the target."
 When speaking, many older adults experience difficulty "finding" the words they want to use, which is evidence of cognitive inhibition skills not functioning properly.
 Because they are not omitting synonyms or replacements entirely from their working memory (which can be considered irrelevant stimuli), they exhibit similar types of mental representation degradation that patients with depression, ADHD, or OCD indicate.